VIDEO: '(My) Back Is Definitely Against The Wall'; Warriors Star Andrew Wiggins Battles To Play Unvaccinated

 Later Friday, the NBA released a statement backing San Francisco’s decision and denying Wiggins a religious exemption.

 “The NBA has reviewed and denied Andrew Wiggins’ request for religious exemption from the San Francisco Department of Public Health’s order requiring COVID-19 vaccination for all participants age 12 and older at large indoor events,” the statement read.
-“Wiggins will not be able to play in Warriors home games until he fulfills the city’s vaccination requirements.”MORE NEWS: Facebook Pauses Development of Instagram for Kids After Pushback
+“Wiggins will not be able to play in Warriors home games until he fulfills the city’s vaccination requirements.”MORE NEWS: Elizabeth Holmes Confident Demeanor Vanished When Told Tests Didn't Work, Former Lab Director Tells Jury

 Wiggins came to the Golden State Warriors from the Minnesota Timberwolves in February 2020.
 Last season he averaged 18.6 points and 4.9 rebounds per game.
 His current contract with the Warriors runs through 2023.